andrepolischuk/andrepolischuk.github.io/notes/commenting-a-code.md

 export default global[ns]++
 ```

-Anyway, write a comment to talk something for users who will work with your code.
+Anyway, write a comment to tell something for users who will work with your code.

 ## Documentation